AlainParadis/designschool/_topics/drawing-with-shapes.md

   - <a href="https://helpx.adobe.com/illustrator/using/combining-objects.html#compound_shapes" target="_blank" title="Compound Paths">Compound Paths</a>
 video: "https://www.youtube.com/embed/videoseries?list=PL4qBMvigUSLCeEpUWTPF0uIYDRYMMwOZH"
 downloads: "https://www.dropbox.com/s/g2tw15fl48u1dt1/illustrator-drawing-with-shapes.zip?dl=1"
-description: "Using Illustrator's shape tools to draw can be an effective way to create smooth paths and predictable results."
+description: "Using Illustrator's shape tools to draw can be an effective way to create smooth paths and predictable results.
+We can go much further than simply dragging shapes.
+There are a number of keyboard shortcuts that can help us create well-formed objects."
 details: |
   ## Illustrator Setup